 User agrees to supervise and to assume control and responsibility for all persons (other than site staff) who are, for any reason, on the facility by reason of the user’s program or use of the facility and shall hold the Camp, Sturtevant Conservancy, and the Friends of the San Gabriels harmless from any liability arising therefrom, except to the extent attributable to negligence by the Camp, Sturtevant Conservancy, or the Friends of the San Gabriels.
 There are natural hazards at the Camp.
-These include poison oak, rattlesnakes and other wildlife.
-The user agrees to inform campers of any potential hazards.
+These include uneven terrain, poison oak, rattlesnakes and other wildlife.
+The user agrees to inform campers of any potential hazards other than these.
 Campers should wear shoes at camp.

 The number of cabins available to your group depends upon the size and configuration of the group.
 There will be a charge made for additional cabins requested by the group.

-Arrival time is 4:00 p.m. or later.
+Arrival time is 2:00 p.m. on Friday or noon on Saturday (depending upon your arrival date.
 Departure time is 2:00 p.m. or earlier.
 Arrangements for arrival or departure times other than these must be made with the Camp host/manager.

 Payment and Cancellation Policy

 The Retreat Cabin and the Honeymoon Cottage are pre-paid at the time the reservation is made.
 There is no refund for cancellation.